FTamas77/streamlit_app/README.md

 # Causal AI Analysis Application

+A Streamlit-based application for causal discovery and causal inference analysis.

-## TODOs:
+## TODOs

 ### Development Workflow
-- [ ] create develop branch, so we dont need change the hosted one
+- [ ] Create develop branch, so we don't need to change the hosted one
-- [ ] fix error in the regression tests
+- [ ] Fix error in the regression tests

+### Research Tasks
+- [ ] Use 2 different causal discovery algorithms and find a way to merge them together